khvan84/jira-bad-practice/Readme.md

 ver: *8.0.35*
 type: *db.t3.micro*
 storage : *20GB*
-Multi AZ - *no* (Free Tier)  - to allow replica and Standby DB, this option needs to be changed to "true"(However, Multi AZ option is not free Tier)
+Multi AZ - *no* (Free Tier)  - to allow replica and Standby DB, this option needs to be changed to "true"(However, Multi AZ option is not a free Tier)
 Database Subnet Group - *yes (3 Private Subnets)*

 For Wordpress' Webserver and Application server I used: